cossacklabs/product-docs/themis/languages/objc/installation.md

     {{< hint warning >}}
 **Important:**
-You should integrate *themis.framework* into your applications.
+You should integrate only *themis.framework* into your applications.
+Do not integrate *openssl.framework* manually, as it is statically linked with Themis (Carthage handles linking.).
     {{< /hint >}}

 [Here are examples](../examples/) of Carthage projects with Themis in Swift and Objective-C.